apollographql/router/dev-docs/multipart-subscriptions-protocol.md

 When a GraphQL response is received, it is returned in the `payload` field using the [format from the GraphQL spec](https://spec.graphql.org/draft/#sec-Response-Format).

-A GraphQL response may contains [errors](https://spec.graphql.org/October2021/#sec-Errors).
+A GraphQL response may contain [errors](https://spec.graphql.org/October2021/#sec-Errors).
 These errors are not fatal (meaning the subscription stream should be kept open) and are delivered within the payload:

 ```json
 {